-However, Washington law is clear.
-LEAs must allow all students, including transgender and nonbinary students, the opportunity to participate on the interscholastic sports team that most closely aligns with their gender identity.
-When analyzing their overall programs for sex equity under Title IX and state law, LEAs would then include transgender or nonbinary students when counting the total number of students participating on boys' and girls' teams.
+In Washington, however, the law is clear.
+LEAs are required to allow all students, including transgender and nonbinary students, the opportunity to participate on the interscholastic sports team that most closely aligns with their gender identity.
+10 When analyzing their overall programs for sex equity under Title IX and state law, LEAs would then count the total number of students participating on boys' teams and girls' teams.

-LEAs with further questions about transgender or nonbinary students' participation in athletics are encouraged to contact the Equity and Civil Rights Office and review the resources relating to gender-inclusive schools that are available on our website.
+LEAs with further questions about transgender or nonbinary students' participation in athletics are encouraged to contact the Equity and Civil Rights Office and review the resources relating to gender-inclusive schools that are available on our website.11